If you want to specialize in helping clients lose weight - our program will give you the necessary credentials for the job. Check it out here!

 Phase 2: Strength Endurance

-Phase 2 increases the demands on your client’s metabolism by increasing the overall volume and intensity of training.
+Phase 2 increases the demands on your client’s metabolism and speeds it up by increasing the overall volume and intensity of training.
 Cardio in this phase is also focused on increasing intensity by incorporating intervals.

 Volume: In Phase 2 your client will be super-setting a strength exercise (8-12 reps at a 2/0/2 tempo) with a stabilization exercise for the same muscle groups.
 This superset increases overall volume, which places a higher metabolic demand on your client.